simondlevy/DeviationTX/README.md

   fdisk /dev/sdb

 Select 'n' to create a new partition.
 Select 'Primary' type, and the default start and end cylinders.
 Enter 'w' to write the new partition and exit fdisk.
-Be careful!!!
-If you accidentally use fdisk on some other disk device you could wipe your Linux drives! (you were warned)
+<b>Be careful!!!
+If you accidentally use fdisk on some other disk device you
+could wipe your Linux drives! (you were warned)</b>

 <p><li> Enter the command